wirc-sjsu/firebench/docs/fire_models_info/22_rate_of_spread_models/50_Hamada1.md

 # Hamada version 1
 ## Description

-The Hamada 1 model is an empirical urban rate of spread model, modified by WIRC-SJSU to account for wind directionality.
+The Hamada 1 model is an empirical urban rate of spread model, based on [1] and modified by WIRC-SJSU to account for wind directionality.

 ## Parameters
 ### Input table